Dave Ridgway

-David Ridgway (born April 24, 1959) is a former placekicker for the Saskatchewan Roughriders of the Canadian Football League.
+David Ridgway (born April 24, 1959) is a former placekicker for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 His CFL career began in 1981 when he was drafted by the Montreal Alouettes.
 He did not make the squad that year and returned to the University of Toledo to complete his degree in Marketing.
 Prior to the 1982 CFL season he signed as a free-agent with the Roughriders and began an impressive 14-year career with the club.

 Ridgway is the eldest son of Leonard and Mary Ridgway, and has two younger brothers (John and Neil) and one sister (Lyn).
 Ridgway emigrated to Canada in 1974 and began his football career while attending M.M.
 Robinson High School in Burlington, Ontario.
 In 1977, he began his collegiate football career playing in the Mid American Conference with the University of Toledo Rockets.